olehmelnyk/acme/docs/architecture/diagrams/data-flow/database-schema.md

 # Database Schema Architecture

-This diagram illustrates our database schema and relationships.
+This document outlines our database schema design, relationships, and implementation details.

+## Overview

+Our database architecture is designed to support a multi-tenant system with user management, organization structures, and flexible team hierarchies.
+The schema implements proper relationships, constraints, and security measures to ensure data integrity and efficient access patterns.

+## Components

+The database schema consists of these primary components:

+### Core Entities
+- Users and Profiles
+- Organizations
+- Teams
+- User-Organization Relationships

-## Schema Diagram
+### Schema Diagram

 ```mermaid
 erDiagram